Is cannabidiol legal in Switzerland?

 Other CBD-derived products include relaxing infusions and e-liquids.

-Is cannabidiol legal in Switzerland?
-3
+is cannabidiol legal in switzerland?

 Cannabis: legal in Switzerland?

-Since 2011, under Swiss law, cannabis containing less than 1% THC is not regulated by the Narcotics Law (LStup, SR 812.121)..
+Since 2011, under Swiss law, cannabis containing less than 1% THC is not regulated by the Narcotics Law (LStup, SR 812.121).

-To date, there is no European legislation legislation on cannabis.
-Each country in the union is therefore responsible for drawing up its own laws on the subject.
-This explains the differences that can be found when crossing borders.
-One thing is clear: most of the countries surrounding Switzerland are less tolerant when it comes to cannabis.
-In France, Germany and the UK, for example, only hemp containing less than 0.2% THC can be grown.
+Each member country therefore sets its own rules in this area, which explains the significant differences that can be observed from one territory to another as soon as you cross a border.
+In France, Germany and the UK, only hemp containing less than 0.2% THC can be grown.
 In Italy, the theoretical limit is also 0.2%, but a margin of error of up to 0.6% THC is tolerated.

 cervin 2 500x167 1